amymalavar/git-GitHubTutorial/README.md

 This line represents the second commit by web.

 This line represents the first commit by terminal in a random repository

+This line represents the second commit by terminal.